magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/taste_the-path-in-harmony.md

 and we don’t want to come out to investigate anything.
 We just get stuck on that happiness.
 This is a danger to one who is practising meditation.

-We must use Here, we enter calm and then, when the mind is sufficiently calm, we come out and look at outer activity.[^1] Looking at the outside with a calm mind gives rise to wisdom.
+We must use *upacāra-samādhi:* Here, we enter calm and then, when the mind is sufficiently calm, we come out and look at outer activity.[^1] Looking at the outside with a calm mind gives rise to wisdom.
 This is hard to understand, because it’s almost like ordinary thinking and imagining.
 When thinking is there, we may think the mind isn’t peaceful, but actually that thinking is taking place within the calm.
 There is contemplation but it doesn’t disturb the calm.
 We may bring thinking up in order to contemplate it.
 Here we take up thinking to investigate it, it’s not that we are aimlessly thinking or guessing away; it’s something that arises from a peaceful mind.
 This is called ‘awareness within calm and calm within awareness’.
 If it’s simply ordinary thinking and imagining, the mind won’t be peaceful, it will be disturbed.
 But I am not talking about ordinary thinking; this is a feeling that arises from the peaceful mind.
 It’s called ‘contemplation’.
 Wisdom is born right here.

 So, there can be right samādhi and wrong samādhi.
 Wrong samādhi is where the mind enters calm and there’s no awareness at all.
 One could sit for